andykps/advent-of-code-2024/README.md

 I thought I was doing it cleverly by checking rows, cols and diagonals for XMAS or SAMX.
 It worked fine but then wasn't at all useful for part 2 so they both operate differently.

+## Day 5
+I've learnt to use a struct to hold data.
+It still feels like I'm missing a lot of knowledge about the capabilities of Go.
+I should read a book sometime...

+## Day 6
+Part one was fun.
+I just brute forced part two by running the simulation until it went over a limit (gridSize\*gridSize).
+It ran quickly enough.
+It was easier to just copy paste part one and work differently than trying to do in the same file.